Corporate Donations and Reputation

 Local charities have a greater local impact

 Local donations have a greater impact on local corporate responsibility visibility.
-For example, if you give to Rotary International you're giving to a worldwide organization with billions in assets.
-But if you give to a local Rotary Club you'll be making a huge impact locally and because they're small they'll be more willing to spread the word about your generosity.
+For example, if you give to Rotary International, you’re giving to a worldwide organization with billions in assets.
+But if you give to a local Rotary Club, you’ll be making a huge impact locally and because they’re small, they’ll be more willing to spread the word about your generosity.

-For example, if your company is located in Marin County, California, you'd want to donate to a local club like the Rotary Club of Mill Valley.
-Then ask the club to have their PR chairperson do the aforementioned article on their site, the press release, and a Facebook mention of your company.
+For example, if your company is in Marin County, California, you’d want to donate to a local club like the Rotary Club of Mill Valley.
+Then, ask the club to have their PR chairperson do the aforementioned article on their site, the press release, and a Facebook mention of your company.

-You could take it further, you could ask the club to contact a local newspaper like the Marin Independent Journal (Marin IJ) and get a story written about the donation if it's significant enough.
+You could take it further; you could ask the club to contact a local newspaper like the Marin Independent Journal (Marin IJ) and get a story written about the donation if it’s significant enough.

 This kind of local donation coverage will show up everywhere, but it will rank more highly in the local area, in this example Marin County, than in other places.